 Magento is the second most popular eCommerce platform globally.
 Unfortunately, it is also among the top three most attacked eCommerce platforms.
-Every day there are about fifty to sixty attacks on Magento stores.
-A lot of these attacks have a common agenda.
-That is, extorting sensitive personal and payment details of customers.
+A Magento website experiences about fifty to sixty attacks on a daily basis.
+A lot of these attacks have a common agenda — extorting sensitive personal and payment details of customers.

 6 Most Common Magento Security Threats

 1. XSS Attacks